benhutchings1/kickplate/infrastructure/helm/deploymentengine/charts/service-account/README.md

     giveRoles: [str] - list of rolenames, corresponding to roles made below.
 Will be bound to the SA
     namespace: str - if null, wont namespace
     createSecret: bool - whether to create secret
+    labels: yaml - subtree of key:value pairings specific to this service account

 [ example ]
 serviceAccounts: